kozjekn/reaact-native-matter-poc/README.md

-# React native proof of concept for matter commissioning
+# React Native proof of concept for matter commissioning
 This project is proof of concept for commissioning matter devices via expo native modules

-## Basic instructions
+## Basic Instructions
 > **NOTE:** Use `yarn install` after cloning repo
 - **Android** `yarn android`